taosdata/TDengine/docs-en/14-reference/05-taosbenchmark.md

 </details>

-## Command Line Parameters Explained
+## Command-line argument in detailed

 - **-f/--file <json file\>** :
   specify the configuration file to use.
 This file includes All parameters.
-And users should not use this parameter with other parameters on the command line.
+And users should not use this parameter with other parameters on the command-line.
 There is no default value.

 - **-c/--config-dir <dir\>** :
   specify the directory where the TDengine cluster configuration file. the default path is `/etc/taos`.